We Can Help: (304) 208-0215

 The Advocate House is a 501(c)(3) Non-Profit recovery residence that has been operating since 2012.

-The Mission of the Advocate House is to provide a drug and alcohol free residence for people where they can learn about recovery and life from other people who have walked their path.
-When a person decides to get clean and sober, life can be overwhelming.
+The Mission of the Advocate House is to provide an illicit drug and alcohol free residence for people where they can learn about recovery and life from other people who have walked their path.
+When a person decides to get off of illicit drugs and become alcohol free, life can be overwhelming.
 The Advocate House promotes and supports people in getting their GED if needed and full time employment.
 The Advocate House can assist people in getting any clinical assistance needed.
 We work a program based on the 12 Steps of the Alcoholics Anonymous’ Big Book.
 We learn as people in recovery how to enjoy life, have a peace of mind, and become a productive member of society.

 The Executive Director is Julia Borders, who does it on a voluntary basis.
 She has been employed full time since 1985 with the Federal Government.
 She believes in the work her husband is doing and tries to help him wherever possible.

-The House Director is Bobby Borders.
+The Director of Operations is Bobby Borders.
 Through God’s Grace and the 12 Steps of Alcoholics Anonymous he has celebrated continuous sobriety since 2001.
-The House Director is on-site most days and nights of the week to support the residents.
+He is on-site most days of the week to support the residents.
 There are also resident advisers that live there full-time to support the residents.

-The Board Members include Julia Borders, Bobby Borders, Patrick Grace, Jeff Steele, Matthew Adkins, and Stephen Thompson.
+The Board Members include Julia Borders, Matthew Adkins, Helen Wolfe, Tommy Bailey and Deeidra Edmunds.

 The mask is the symbol of the broken person in addiction.
 The Phoenix is the symbol of rebirth.

 Complete an application and email it to us at email@example.com If you have any questions you can send us an email or complete the Contact Us section of this website.

 740 Washington Avenue